 Although the authors provide more details later in the paper, I would suggest adding at least a sentence in the first few paragraphs about the specific social/political context that contributed to homicide rates doubling between 2007 and 2012 in Mexico, to provide this context upfront.

 We thank the reviewer for this suggestion.
 We have added more context in the introduction.
 For example, previous evidence has shown that Mexico’s wave of violence was triggered by the interactions of competitions between drug cartels, enforcement operations trying to mitigate drug trafficking operations after 2005, and the increased profitability in the flow of drug-trade with United States (Rios, 2013; Dell, 2015; Castillo et al. 2014).
-This interaction led to a cycle of violence and the spillover onto civilians which by 2017, with the newest available data just released by INEGI, has not end, and has even increased in the last couple of years (Hienle et al. 2017).
+This interaction led to a cycle of violence and the spillover onto civilians which by 2017, with the newest available data just released by the Mexican Census Bureau (INEGI), has not ended and has even increased in the last couple of years (Hienle et al. 2017).

 We have included in the first paragraph the next sentences: